Joan of Arc (poem): Themes

 In terms of subject matter, the story of Joan of Arc was not well known outside of a legend.
 A history dealing with Joan written by Clement L'Averdy was written in 1790 but it was probably unknown to Southey.
 This would serve as the major historical source of information on her until Jules Quicherat's history published during the mid-19th century.
 Of non-historical works, Voltaire's La Pucelle was well known but the work attacks Joan.
 Joan's reputation was polemical, and Joan would later be turned into a French hero with Napoleon's encouragement.
 Friedrich Schiller would also deal with the legend the same way in Die Jungfrau von Orleans.
 In terms of works relying on the general idea of a warrior woman, many such figures exited in epics: Virgil and Camilla, Tasso has Clorinda, and Spenser had Britomart.
 However, such females were not the central figure as a woman was unique to Southey at the time.

-The poem's focus on France served as a way for Southey to discuss his feelings about the French Revolution.
-In particular, Southey was upset that the British were calling men from their farms to serve as a militia during the time.
+The poem's focus on France served as a way for Southey to discuss his feelings about the ongoing French Revolutionary Wars.
+In particular, Southey was opposed to the British government's raising of several military reserve forces to defend against a planned French invasion.
 In terms of the French, Southey did not support Robespierre and the others who followed him in France.
 However, he did support the idea of the French Republic.
-When he heard of Marie Antoinette's execution in October 1793, Southey told his friend Bedford that he condemned the action although he held to his Republican beliefs.
-However, he was further upset when word came that Brissot, the Girondin leader, was executed.
+When he heard of Marie Antoinette's execution in October 1793, Southey told his friend Bedford that he condemned the exeuction although he held to his Republican beliefs.
+However, he was further upset when word came that Jacques Pierre Brissot, the Girondin leader, was executed.
 This caused him to believe that all of the countries were equally bad, except the Republican United States, which he hoped to make his home.
 In 1794, many of Southey's feelings on Robespierre's involvement in these actions were included in both Joan of Arc and the Fall of Robbespierre, which followed after Robespierre's own execution.
 However, Southey had by then become very radical and believed that Robespierre was a great man who only helped mankind in his actions.